abaeyens/Framework-Arduino-PenO-2/README.md

 - Is the RuneWork2 library stable?

    During the project it performed exactly as required, but please be careful in your programming.
 Unlike on a normal computer, there are no failsafes for e.g. buffer overflows on an Arduino.
-While it's unlikely your device will be physically damadged, it may crash and/or reboot due to small errors in the code.
+While it is unlikely that your device will be physically damadged, it may crash and/or reboot due to small errors in the code.
 The README in the RuneWork2 folder exlains the usage of the RuneWork2 library.

 - What timers do these libraries use?